servactory/servactory/README.md

 ### Failures

-The methods that are used in the stages may fail.
+The methods that are used in `make` may fail.
 In order to more informatively provide information about this outside the service, the following methods were prepared.

 #### Fail